RobertTalbert/discretecs/MTH225-Winter2026/course-documents/MTH 225 W26 syllabus.md

 The course content used to address questions like these is housed in five modules:

-- **Computer arithmetic**: Integer division; the Euclidean algorithm; the modulus (%) operator and modular arithmetic; integer representation and arithmetic in binary, octal, and hexadecimal.
+- **Computer arithmetic**: Integer division; the Euclidean algorithm; the modulus (%) operator and modular arithmetic; integer representation in binary, octal, and hexadecimal; arithmetic in binary.
 - **Logic**: Logical propositions; conditional statements; truth tables; predicates and quantifiers; logical equivalence and valid rules of deduction.
 - **Recursion and induction**: Recurrence relations; recursively defined structures; basics of mathematical proof and proof by mathematical induction.
 - **Sets and functions**: Representation of sets; subsets; union, intersection, and differences of sets; cardinality; functions; injective, surjective, and bijective functions; basics of combinatorial proof.